 Frans's research interest is computer systems: operating systems, networking, programming languages, compilers, and computer architecture for distributed, mobile, and parallel systems.
 The home page for the Parallel and Distributed Operating Systems group describes current projects.

 In 1998 Frans cofounded Sightpath Inc, which was acquired by Cisco Systems in 2000.
 He also helped found Mazu Networks Inc and served on its board until Riverbed Technology Inc acquired Mazu in 2009.

 Awards and Honors:

 If you are interested in internships or summer research positions, we don't have them for non-MIT students.
-If you are interested in pursuing a Ph.D., please see the EECS FAQ for graduate school.
+If you are interested in pursuing a Ph.D., please see the EECS graduate program page.

 Prof. Frans Kaashoek M.I.T.
 CSAIL, the Stata Center Email: firstname.lastname@example.org Mail: 77 Massachusetts Avenue, 32-G992 Tel: +1(617)253-7149 Location: 32 Vassar Street Cambridge, MA 02139 WWW: https://pdos.csail.mit.edu/~kaashoek